Topological Phase Transition and Geometrical Frustration in Fourier Photonic Simulator: End Matter

 The time consumption of FPS includes the response time of the SLM, the acquisition time of the camera, and the computation time of Hadamard multiplication and summation between $I$ and $I_M$.
 In our implementation of the FPS, the SLM is replaced by a digital micromirror device, which has a refresh rate of 20~kHz, significantly increasing the modulation speed of the FPS \cite{turtaev_comparison_2017}.
 However, this step also introduces a large optical aberration caused by the industrial-grade chip of digital light processing, resulting in significant energy deviations.
-To address this issue, we develop an iterative retrieval approach to precompensate the overall aberration of FPS (see Supplementary Material \cite{supp}), enabling to precisely generate the Hamiltonian of the XY models.
-For further acceleration, a metasurface \cite{liu_multifunctional_2021} and photodiode can be used to replace the camera to break the speed limit and reduce the overall time consumption.
-We can use the metasurface as the Fourier mask, such that the Hadamard multiplication and summation are automatically obtained from the light intensity given by the photodiode.
+To address this issue, we develop an iterative retrieval approach to precompensate the overall aberration of FPS (see \cite{supp} for the algorithm details and the results of the aberration compensation), enabling to precisely obtain the Hamiltonian of the XY models.
+For further acceleration, a metasurface \cite{liu_multifunctional_2021} and photodiode can be used to replace the camera to reduce the overall time consumption.
 We can further speed up the sampling procedure by using state-of-the-art machine learning algorithms to suggest optimized spin-flip policies \cite{yao_reinforcement_2021}, which can be used to solve optimization problems in real time \cite{mohseni_ising_2022}.